julienyvenat/docker-suricata/README.md

 Run the version 4.0.3 of Suricata with Docker and Docker Compose.

-Suricata is an Open Source IDS, IPS and NSM app.
+Suricata is an Open Source IDS, IPS and NSM engine.
 For more information about it, follow this link --> [HERE!!](https://suricata-ids.org/)

 This a ready-to-use version of Suricata.